lechaps/cluboeno/README.md

 ## Tag management by Python scriptin

-- tag-extract.py : use this script to extract all the tag from md
+- tags-dictionnary.json : contains all the tags research by the script and managed by hugo
-- tag-write.py : use this script to create the tag line on md from the extract
+- tag-write.py : uses this script to create the tag line on md files lookinf for tags from dictionnary

 ## License